Ionization chamber: Research and calibration chambers

 Early versions of the ion chamber were used by Marie and Pierre Curie in their original work in isolating radioactive materials.
 Since then the ion chamber has been a widely used tool in the laboratory for research and calibration purposes.

 Historical chambers

 Condenser chamber

 The condenser chamber has a secondary cavity within the stem which acts as a capacitor.
 When this capacitor is fully charged, any ionization within the thimble counteracts this charge, and the change in charge can be measured.
 They are only practical for beams with energy of 2 MeV or less, and high stem leakage makes them unsuited to precise dosimetry.

 Extrapolation chamber

-Similar in design to a parallel plate chamber, the upper plate of an extrapolation chamber can be lower using micrometer screws.
+Similar in design to a parallel plate chamber, the upper plate of an extrapolation chamber can be lowered using micrometer screws.
 Measurements can be taken with different plate spacing and extrapolated to a plate spacing of zero, i.e. the dose without the chamber.